If a hamstring or thigh injury has set you back, we'll help you move forward

 Pulls or strains to the quadriceps may be characterised by pain in front of the thigh.
 If there is underlying damage to the bone, it will become difficult to bear any weight on the injured leg.
 Hamstring and thigh injuries are often connected.
 Damage to the quadriceps can cause damage to the hamstrings and vice versa due to a strength imbalance between the two muscle groups.

-No win, no fee hamstring or thigh injury compensation claims
+Can I make a no win, no fee hamstring or thigh injury claim?

 Find out more about how no win, no fee claims work